101 guide to learn more

 - Term life policies.
 These policies provide coverage for a set period of time, such as 10, 15, 20, or 30 years.
-Determining the term period is often based on the amount of time a company is expected to have debt or the length of time a particular individual is expected to remain a key contributor.
-This could be a good option for a business with debt.
+Determining the term period is often based on the amount of time coverage is needed for a particular need such as key person coverage or protection for business debt.

 - Whole life policies.
 Also referred to as permanent policies, they cover an individual for their entire lifetime.
 While usually more expensive than term, traditional whole life policies include level premiums and increasing cash value for the life of the policy.
 With most providers, premiums are paid up until age 100 and policies last until age 121.
 If you die before then, your designated beneficiary is paid the death benefit.

 Industry professionals often compare these two categories to renting versus owning a house.
 With a whole life policy, you pay premiums on the policy and build equity.
 You could walk away with your remaining cash value if you surrender the policy, or you could borrow against the cash value of your policy in times of need.
 With a term policy, you pay premiums throughout your policy, but don’t receive anything in return after the term is complete.

 Unlike some other, more standardized coverages, the amount of business life insurance that should be purchased varies greatly.
 Working closely with your representative is important in helping to ensure your business is set up for success.

 When selecting a business life insurance provider, business owners should always consider:

 - The financial stability of the provider

 - The relevance of their offerings to your business and your employees